Sliman4/slimebook/book/lvl1/wallets/meteor-wallet.md

 ![Meteor Wallet](meteor-wallet-receive.png)

-In the example above, your address will be `simpleisland-slime.near`.
+In the example above, our address is `simpleisland-slime.near`.

 ### Sending NEAR
 To send NEAR to someone, you need to know the recipient's account ID (username).